patrickbwarren/python3-HNC-solver/README.md

-Simplifications compared to the (faster) [SunlightHNC](https://github.com/patrickbwarren/SunlightHNC) include the fact that hard cores are not implemented, only a single component is assumed, and simple Picard iteration is used rather than the Ng accelerator.
+Simplifications compared to the (faster) [SunlightHNC](https://github.com/patrickbwarren/SunlightHNC) include the fact that hard cores are not implemented and only a single component is assumed.
 The present code is also implemented entirely in python, rather than [SunlightHNC](https://github.com/patrickbwarren/SunlightHNC) which is mostly implemented in FORTRAN 90.